evgenyneu/evgenii.com/blog/_posts/2016-01-16-solar-system-with-proportional-distances.md

 It is quite normal for us to have this disability for appreciating cosmic sizes.
 After all, our body is the product of natural selection which until very recent times rarely encountered anything closer than a river or a wolf.
 The machinery for dealing with astronomical units of measurement never evolved in us because it did not give us any survival benefits.

 But we shouldn't give up in our quest to understand the world outside our cave.
 One way to learn anything is to draw a picture.
 In the [previous post](/blog/sun-and-planet-sizes-in-scale/) I illustrated the relative *sizes* of the Solar System objects.
 Today my focus is to show the *distances* between them.
-Figures 1 and 3 illustrate the Solar System, locations of various objects in it and their distances from the Sun.
+Figures 1 and 3 illustrate locations of various objects in the Solar System and their distances from the Sun.
 The distances are expressed in *astronomical units* abbreviated as *au*.
-One astronomical unit is approximate distance from the Earth to the Sun.
+One astronomical unit is the approximate distance from Earth to the Sun.

 Let me explain a bit more about those distances.
 The title of this post includes the words '*proportional distances*'.
 This simply means that spaces between objects shown in the picture would be roughly correct if we looked at the real Solar System from a spaceship.
 For example, we know that planet Neptune is about 30 times farther from the Sun than Earth.
-Therefore, the picture of Neptune should also be 30 times farther away from the Sun than the Earth.
+Therefore, the picture of Neptune should also be 30 times farther away from the Sun than Earth.
 This is all I meant by '*proportional distances*'.

 ## Orbits aren't circles

 As you probably know the orbits of the planets are not usually circles but rather stretched circles called *ellipses*.
 This means that the distance from an object to the Sun changes over time as the object moves along its orbit.
 One of the standard ways to measure the orbit is to use the length of its *semi-major axis*.
 This simply means taking the half of the longest part of the orbit (see Figure 2).
-This is all the term *semi-major axis* means and I used it on Figures 1 and 2 to for the distances.
+This is all the term *semi-major axis* means and I used it on Figures 1 and 3 to for the distances.

 <img src='/image/blog/2016-01-16-solar-system-with-proportional-distances/0020_semi_major_axis_and_planet_orbit.png' alt='Semi-mejor axis of elliptical orbit' class='isMax100PercentWide'>